 These accounts must have valid permissions associated in order to use the ODDC.
 The ODDC can deploy clusters using either programmatic access or EC2 roles.
-However, stack builds can only be done with Programmatic access.
+However, stack builds can only be done with programmatic access.

-The ODDC requires Programmatic access to access the provider's resources.
+The ODDC requires programmatic access to access the provider's resources.
 For example, if the ODDC is outside of the AWS environment, access keys are required.
 If the ODDC is running inside AWS, the best practice is to use IAM roles instead.
 An IAM role is a defined set of permissions.
 It is not associated with a specific user or group and any trusted entity can assume the role to perform a specific business task.
 The ODDC supports both access methods.

-When creating a cluster via nodus cluster:aws:create, the flag --role can be used to set the cluster to use EC2 role instead of Programmatic access.
+When creating a cluster via nodus cluster:aws:create, the flag --role can be used to set the cluster to use EC2 role instead of programmatic access.
 If the cluster entry already exists, then nodus cluster:aws:update can be used with flag --role or --no-role to switch on EC2 role use or turn it off, respectfully.

-- 1. Sign in to the AWS Management Console and open the IAM console. - 2.
+- 1. Go to https://aws.amazon.com and open the IAM dashboard. - 2.
 In the navigation pane, select Users. - 3.
-Select the name of the user whose access keys you want to create, and then select the Security credentials tab. - 4.
-In the Access keys section, select Create access key. - 5.
+Select the name of the user whose access keys you want to create, and then select the Security Credentials tab. - 4.
+Add user permissions. - 5.
+In the Access keys section, select Access keys (access key ID and secret key) / Create New Access Key, then download the file with the access key and secret key.
+Note: If you forget the secret key, you will have to delete it and create a new one. - 6.
 To view the new access key pair, select Show.
-You will not have access to the secret access key again after this dialog box closes. - 6.
-To download the key pair, select Download .csv file.
+You will not have access to the secret access key again after this dialog box closes.

+- 7. To download the key pair, select Download .csv file.
 Store the keys in a secure location.
-You will not have access to the secret access key again after this dialog box closes. - 7.
-After you download the .csv file, select Close.
-When you create an access key, the key pair is active by default, and you can use the pair right away.
+You will not have access to the secret access key again after this dialog box closes. - 8.
+After you download the .csv file, click Close.
+When you create an access key, the key pair is active by default, and you can use the pair right away. - 9.
+After you have your credentials, continue with the section Stacks.